huggingface/Google-Cloud-Containers/examples/gke/tei-deployment/README.md

 # Deploy Snowflake's Arctic Embed (M) with Text Embeddings Inference (TEI) on GKE

 Snowflake's Arctic Embed is a suite of text embedding models that focuses on creating high-quality retrieval models optimized for performance, achieving state-of-the-art (SOTA) performance on the MTEB/BEIR leaderboard for each of their size variants.
 Text Embeddings Inference (TEI) is a toolkit developed by Hugging Face for deploying and serving open source text embeddings and sequence classification models; enabling high-performance extraction for the most popular models, including FlagEmbedding, Ember, GTE and E5.
 And, Google Kubernetes Engine (GKE) is a fully-managed Kubernetes service in Google Cloud that can be used to deploy and operate containerized applications at scale using GCP's infrastructure.
-This post explains how to deploy a text embedding model from the Hugging Face Hub in a GKE Cluster running a purpose-built container to deploy text embedding models in a secure and managed environment with the Hugging Face DLC for TEI.
+This post explains how to deploy a text embedding model from the Hugging Face Hub on a GKE Cluster running a purpose-built container to deploy text embedding models in a secure and managed environment with the Hugging Face DLC for TEI.

 ## Setup / Configuration